- Beauty Glossary

 - Vitamin C

-Say hello to the nourishing vitamin C. Your health and skin will be dramatically improved by using this powerful, multifunctional and highly beneficial vitamin.
-Commonly known as the immunity booster for when you’re sick, this ingredient actually has many external benefits, too.
+Say hello to the nourishing vitamin C, also known as ascorbic acid.
+Your health and skin will be dramatically improved by using this powerful, multifunctional and highly beneficial vitamin.
+Commonly known as the immunity booster for when you're sick, this ingredient actually has many external benefits, too.
 Here you can get all the information you need to understand why vitamin C is a dermatologist and consumer favourite.

 What is vitamin C?